This policy applies to Encore Insurance Services Inc.

 Right to Professional Service

-You have the right to deal with insurance professional who exhibits a high ethical standard, which includes acting with honesty, integrity, fairness and skill.
+You have the right to deal with an insurance professional who exhibits a high ethical standard, which includes acting with honesty, integrity, fairness, and skill.
 Brokers and agents must exhibit extensive knowledge of the product, its coverages, and its limitations in order to best serve you.
-For more information, please visit Insurance Brokers Association of Ontario website.
+For more information, please visit the Insurance Brokers Association of Ontario website.